Kasr657/DiabetesPrediction-PIMA_Dataset/README.md

 # DiabetesPrediction-PIMA_Dataset
-This is a basic Machine Learning project, which uses standard PIMA Indians Diabetes Dataset to diagnostically predict if the pregnant women has diabetes.
+This is a basic Machine Learning project, which uses standard PIMA Indians Diabetes Dataset to diagnostically predict if the pregnant women has diabetes or not.